The 5 Late-Stage Buying Signals That Matter (and How to Action Them)

 Here are five you should never ignore, and how Flowla helps you act on them in real time:

-One of the clearest late-stage buying signals is when new people suddenly appear in the deal.
+One of the clearest late-stage buying signals is when new people suddenly appear in the deal room.
 Maybe a finance director opens your proposal, or someone from IT dives straight into the security section.

-On the surface, it looks like good news: Your champion is socializing the deal internally.
-But it’s also a red flag, because these are the people most likely to slow momentum with new questions or hidden objections.
+On the surface, it looks like good news: your champion is moving things forward.
+But it's also a critical moment – because these are the people most likely to slow momentum with new questions or hidden objections you never saw coming.
+If you don't support them quickly and specifically, they become blockers.

 stakeholders in the deal room